 As a benefit to you we offer a half-price meal available during your 30 minute meal-break.
 The discount meal is not available at any old time during the shift, just during the meal-break.

-If you work a 6 hour as described earlier, you do not typically get a meal break.
-However, if your coworkers agree there is time for it, you may have a meal-break during a short-shift as well.
+If or when you work a 6 hour as described earlier, you do not automatically get a meal break.
+However, if your coworkers agree there is time for it, you may take a meal-break as well.
+Optionally, when you know you're working a short shift, plan ahead and eat before work using your employee meal discount as follows.

-You also can have a discount meal before work if you arrive early enough to allow time for it.
-This is available only during the 30 minutes before the shift.
-In order to take advantage of this opportunity, sit at the customer counter, order there from an on-duty employee, he/she will order the meal, will apply the employee discount, and using the "Open Price" feature on the POS sytem, type a note that the meal is for you.
+You can have a discount meal before work if you arrive early enough to allow time for it.
+This is available during the 30 minutes before the shift whether you are scheduled for an 8 or 6 hour shift.
+In order to take advantage of this opportunity, sit at the customer counter, order there from an on-duty employee.
+He/she will order the meal, will apply the employee discount, and using the "Open Price" feature on the POS sytem, will type a note that the meal is for you.
 Pay for the meal at the time of ordering.

 Other than during the meal-break, there is NO OTHER EATING AT WORK.

-Employees are not to leave the workplace during the shift except during their meal-break if they choose to.
+Employees are not to leave the workplace during the shift without permission under any circumstances, except during their meal-break if they choose to.

 For us it's best that friends, family and significant others do not visit you at work.
 Realizing that such individuals may stop in unannounced, go ahead and provide service, but kindly curtail future visits.